iVis-at-Bilkent/chise.js/README.md

  * `removeCompound(compoundToRemove)` Similar to `chise.removeCompound()` but do not considers undoable option.
  * `changeParent(nodes, newParent, posDiffX, posDiffY)` Similar to `chise.changeParent()` but do not considers undoable option.
  * `resizeNodes(nodes, width, height, useAspectRatio)` Similar to `chise.resizeNodes()` but do not considers undoable option.
+ * `isValidParent(nodeClass, parentClass)` Returns if the elements with the given parent class can be parent of the elements with the given node class.
  * `getCommonProperty(nodes, width, height, useAspectRatio)` Get common properties of given elements.
 Returns null if the given element list is empty or the property is not common for all elements. dataOrCss parameter specify whether to check the property on data or css.
 The default value for it is data.
 If propertyName parameter is given as a function instead of a string representing the property name then use what that function returns.